<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 • Never leave heat sources, including ovens and wood stoves, unattended.

-2. Flooding.
-There’s not much you can do to prevent home flooding from a natural disaster.
+You cannot do much to prevent home flooding from a natural disaster.
 However, things like faulty pipes can create just as much trouble in your home and lead to water damage that forces you to make an insurance claim.
 It’s especially common in homes with basements or crawl spaces.

 You can do your part to prevent water damage by keeping your gutters clean and well-maintained, repairing any dripping or cracked pipes, and checking seals and caulk around tubs and sinks.
 Again, it’s a good rule of thumb to have a plumber check out your pipes.
 They’ll be able to better determine if there are any problem spots or leaks that should cause concern.